-Seattle City Council primary election 2019: All three incumbents leading in early results
+Seattle City Council primary election 2019: All 3 incumbents leading in Tuesday results

 There were no public polls in recent months, but as the primary neared, some City Hall watchers predicted a revolt against the current council, which has taken heat while grappling with rapid growth and homelessness.

 Four sitting council members decided not to run again, leaving Herbold, Sawant and Juarez as the only incumbents in the primary.
-Bruce Harrell in District 2, Mike O’Brien in District 6 and Sally Bagshaw in District 7 are all on their way out, while District 4’s Rob Johnson stepped down in April.

 Skeptics described the backlash as overblown, criticizing business lobbyists and conservative groups for stoking discontent among voters and unfairly blaming the council in order to unseat progressive leaders.

-The Tuesday results indicate the incumbents could clear the primary and win re-election in November, though there should be hard battles in each race.
+The Tuesday results indicate the incumbents could clear the primary and win reelection in November, though there should be hard battles in each race.

 Herbold was elected in 2015 and has focused on renter and worker rights.
-An outspoken socialist first elected in 2013, Sawant was re-elected in 2015 and has stressed economic and social-justice issues.
+First elected in 2013, Sawant was reelected in 2015 and has stressed economic and social-justice issues.
 Also elected in 2015, Juarez is Seattle’s first Native American council member and has overseen deals to renovate KeyArena and the downtown waterfront.

 All three incumbents were endorsed by labor unions, with Juarez also backed by the Seattle Metropolitan Chamber of Commerce.
 Sawant saw some unions defect to DeWolf.